MalasadaTech/thruntellisearch-learning/00 - Intro/00 - Pre-reqs.md

-# Pre-requirements
+# Pre-required knowledge

-## DRAFT!
 These are the concepts that must be known before starting.
-At some point, I'll find and link some youtube videos that explain these stuffs.

 - **Understand DNS**
 	- Understand how a domain name needs to be resolved to an IP address